Skip to content

 QT_QPA_EGLFS_INTEGRATION eglfs QT preferred backend to use for EGLFS

-QT_QPA_EGLFS_KMS_CONFIG /home/$OVOS_USER/.config/mycroft/ovos-eglfs.json QT KSM backend configuration for WGLFS
+QT_QPA_EGLFS_KMS_CONFIG /home/$OVOS_USER/.config/mycroft/ovos-eglfs.json QT EGLFS KMS configuration

 QT_QPA_PLATFORM eglfs QT platform plugin to use